dxwc/anyFeed/README.md

-A command line program to get RSS/Atom feed link given a URL found in it's source.
+A command line program to get RSS/Atom feed link given a URL.
 This also supports most YouTube links including video URLs.
 This is useful if you use a feed reader like newsboat that doesn't look up feed link given a site URL.

 # Install